openethereum/openethereum.github.io/Parity-dapp-registry.md

 - `_id` is the same id your reserved when registering the dapp above
 - `_key` is the metadata key (more on this below)
-- `_value` is the actual metadata value, typically a content hash as registered via the github hint dapp
+- `_value` is the actual metadata value, which is a content hash as registered via the github hint dapp

 Currently available metadata keys are the following -